ONSdigital/application-profile/README.md

 ## Preamble

 The UK government often [publishes its statistics](https://www.gov.uk/search/research-and-statistics?content_store_document_type=statistics_published&order=updated-newest) in presentational spreadsheets.
-While this succeeds in getting important information into the public domain, there are still barriers and challenges in accessing and using the data:
+While this succeeds in getting important information into the public domain, we recognise there are still barriers and challenges in accessing and using the data we produce:

 - Analysts need to wrangle data because data are in unstandardised and presentational formats.
 - A user must locate and navigate through many large spreadsheets to understand what data are available.
 - Metadata are provided in an unstructured or unstandardised ways.
 - Data are in silos, making it difficult to link or relate statistics from different sources.
 - The accessibility and usability of statistics varies from dataset to dataset.

+There are three main lenses for approaching statistical dissemination best practises.
+Data on the Web Best Practises, 5-Star Data, and FAIR data principles.

+### Data on the Web Best Practises

 The [Data on the Web Best Practices (DWBP)](https://www.w3.org/TR/dwbp/) describes recommendations for publishing data to the web.
 If followed, we can enable these benefits: